CinPi7/CinPi7/README.md

     My background goes to Information and Communication Technology and I'm focused on web experiences. <br />
     My childhood was at a small city in Brazil, a really peaceful place to live.
 That led my curiosity to grow and goes from psychology, design and     technology. <br />
     If you have something beautiful to share with the world, I can help you with that. <br />
     Interested in a collab?
 I'm available for freelance sideprojects.
-Just Say "olá!" <br />
+Just say "olá!" <br />
   </p>
  </div>
 <br />